HaMF/amarok_id3lyrics/README.md

 This script will delete all lyrics (:USLT) tags from the current playing track in Amarok 2 and writes a new one containing amaroks the cached lyrics.

+The script only works for tracks that are in your amarok collection because amarok does not return lyrics on dbus requests otherwise.

 Unfortunately it turns out that it's quite impossible to accomplish with an Amarok 2 script due to limitations of the api.
 See http://forum.kde.org/viewtopic.php?f=117&t=90708